samaypiduru/Form-Validation/README.md

 # Form-Validation

-A login page that validates input built using HTML, JS, CSS.
-The regular expression used for the email address validation is a simpler implementation which probably won't be able to throw errors for many invalid emails.
+A login page that validates user input.
+The regular expression used for validating the email address input is a simpler implementation which probably won't be able to throw errors for many invalid emails.